photo of Jennifer Roth Miller

 —Jennifer Roth Miller

 Jennifer, while still connected to Central Florida, now resides primarily in Puerto Rico.
 The move to Puerto Rico reflects her life dedication to understanding 21st century citizenship (increasingly digital and global), identity, and modeling the ability to become more authentic, shifting in and out of ingrained beliefs and ways of life.
 Immersion in another culture with different language, customs, challenges, and ways of being affords dramatic opportunities to question our implicit notions of binaries such as right and wrong, good and bad, and true and false, while reimagining expression of authentic identities and original thought.
-Jennifer and her family also fund study abroad scholarships to provide related opportunities for students to witness additional ways of being that may challenge their identity and allow them to access a deeper authenticity firsthand.

 While Jennifer’s research leverages complex academic, theoretical, and philosophical concepts such as semiotics, memetics, and epistemology, her approach makes these complexities relatable for students and everyday citizens.
 Jennifer initially sought to research social media engagement, but ultimately unpacked her own identity and authenticity in her work as a model to catalyze authenticity and original thought in others for sincerely relational and, therefore, impactful social media engagement and digital citizenship.